jasminevb97/mazeproject/README.md

 # Maze Project

 ## Project Description
 This project explores the implementation of a maze-solving algorithm using a graph model.
 Each vertex in the graph represents a state, a combination for wo entities, Lucky and Rocket.
 The goal is to nagivate these entities through the maze to reach a specific goal node under certain conditions.
+This project is done in python programming language.

 ## Key Features
 - **Graph Model**: Utilizes the vertices to represent the states of Lucky and Rocket's positions, with directed edges incidcating possible transitions.